CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 {{<note title="Definition" type="info">}}
 **Operations** are anything that take data and modify existing data or create new data from the current data in the program.
 {{</note>}}

-In other words, any computer program will specify what data we've got and how it will be processed.

 ### Classifying data